IraPS/CompLingHWs_2017-18/2. Keywords/README.md

 The current script ("main.py") calculates tf-idf for each document for ngrams from 1 to 4 assuming that one document is the whole collection.
 Looking into results it seems like it helps extracting some kind of keywords for the document even though it's a fake tf-idf.
 The algorighm was tested on 23 documents.

 The script has a parameter that can be modified: removing or keeping stopwrods.
 The stopwords' list is taken from Sklearn library.
 The graphs are created and betweenness centrality is calculated with Networkx library.
+The graphs are creating basing on the coocurence matrix for each candidate in each document, the edges' weights' are the number of sentences where candidates appear together in a text.

 The (rough) evalutation metrics are calcaulated the following way: